tvachnad/Neural-Network/README.md

-Model of neuronal energy requirement in the human brain
+Model of neuronal energy requirements in the human brain
 ==============

 [Demo](https://tvachnad.github.io/Neural-Network/)